-Begin by sitting on your heels with the feet together.
-Tuck the toes under and try to be on the balls of the feet, not the tippy-toes.
-Reach down and tuck the little toes under.
-Stay for just one minute.
+- Tuck the toes under until your weight is on the balls of the feet (not the tippy-toes).
+Stay for 60 seconds.
 If you prefer to do two sessions of 30 seconds each, that's okay too.

 - Fold forward, allowing your back to round.
 Lightly rest your hands on your feet or on the floor in front of you.
 Your head should hang down toward your heels.
 No stretching or reaching or striving is required—just allow your body weight and gravity to do the work, and feel the traction of tissue.
 Hold for three minutes.

 4. Reclining twist (right and left)

-- Adjust the body so hips are stacked directly on top of each other, and then soften into your anatomy rather than forcing the twist deeper.
+- Adjust the body so hips are stacked directly on top of each other, and then soften into your body (rather than forcing the twist deeper).
 Hold for three minutes on both sides.

 5. Child's pose

-Begin by sitting on your heels and then slowly fold forward, bringing your chest to your thighs and your forehead to the ground or to your forearms if it doesn't touch down with ease.
+- Begin by sitting on your heels and then slowly fold forward, bringing your chest to your thighs and your forehead to the ground or to your forearms if it doesn't touch down with ease.
 You can open your knees as wide as you would like, but as you settle into the shape do your best to soften your muscles.
 Hold for four minutes.